AdesisNetlife/yawds/README.md

 2. [Download][1] the latest version

-3. Unzip it in `environment/` overriding the directory in the cloned repository
+3. Unzip it in `environment\` overriding the directory contents

 4. Customize `environment.ini` and `packages.ini` (both are commented in-line)